Legit-Labs/legitify/docs/gitlab/project/no_conversation_resolution.md

 ---
 layout: default
-title: Project Doesn't Require All Conversations To Be Resolved Before Merge
+title: Project Should Require All Conversations To Be Resolved Before Merge
 parent: Project Policies
 grand_parent: GitLab Policies
 ---

-## Project Doesn't Require All Conversations To Be Resolved Before Merge
+## Project Should Require All Conversations To Be Resolved Before Merge
 policy name: no_conversation_resolution

 severity: LOW